 ECFI is seeking applications from participants that are curious to understand how CFs work in other parts of Europe, interested in learning and personal development, willing to actively share their own experiences and insights and to contribute to knowledge development in the area of CF practice.
 Good working level knowledge of English and interest in developing relationships with other peers are necessary prerequisites.
 It is also required that within 6 months of the study visit, participants produce a personal reflection from the study visit in a form of blog, essay, commentary or video blog and share it with the community of learners involved in prior learning events.

-A group of 12 European community foundation practitioners will explore collectively community philanthropy in Latvia.
+A group of 12 European community foundation practitioners will explore collectively community philanthropy in Italy.

-The CF study visit typically consists of a series of meetings and visits at the host CFs that provide the background for intensive debates and reflective discussions among the study visit participants and with their hosts in various formal and informal settings and formats.
+The study visit typically consists of a series of meetings and visits to the support organization and community foundations that provide the background for intensive debates and reflective discussions among the study visit participants and with their hosts in various formal and informal settings and formats.

 We are looking forward to a collective learning experience in the growing field of community philanthropy.